Careers

 • Other duties as assigned.

-• An interest in environmental conservation and the League’s mission to protect, restore, and advocate for the ecosystem health and scenic beauty of the Lake Tahoe Basin.
+• An interest in environmental conservation and the League’s mission to protect, restore, and advocate for the ecosystem health and scenic beauty of Lake Tahoe.

 • Bilingual (Spanish) preferred but not required.